Chinese “Street Medicine” Tackles NFL-Sized Pain

 Cao H, Li X, Liu J. An updated review of the efficacy of cupping therapy.
 PLoS One.
 2012;7(2):e31793.

 All material herein is provided for information only and may not be construed as personal medical advice.
 No action should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on any matter relating to their health and well-being.
 The publisher is not a licensed medical care provider.
-The information is provided with the understanding that the publisher is not engaged in the practice of medicine or any other health-care profession and does not enter into a health-care practitioner/patient relationship with its readers.
+The information is provided with the understanding that the publisher is not engaged in the practice of medicine or any other healthcare profession and does not enter into a healthcare practitioner/patient relationship with its readers.
 The publisher is not responsible for errors or omissions.

 © 2024 Health and Wellness Tools